rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 All Special Interest Groups get an organization created in the RESF Git Service.
 Each organization will have a `meta` repository that can track issues or requests for the SIG as a whole.
 This is not a requirement and each SIG can dictate how issues or requests are handled.

+All Special Interest Groups also get a `wiki` repository in which they can manage their documentation and content for their `sig-X.rocky.page` website.

 There is no strict requirement on what repositories should and should not exist.
 It is up to the discretion of the SIG.

 ## Importing to the Rocky Linux GitLab